jnlongnecker/theQudzoo/src/content/adviceArticles/skills.md

 </div>

 Very few things in the game confuse you, so unless you are an Esper with high amounts of glimmer this will rarely be used.
 The Seekers that use this are very rarely found anyways, so essentially your only real source of Confusion are Enigma Snails and Esper hunters.
-The chance to Shake It Off isn’t great either, so unless you’ve got points burning a hole in your inventory there’s no point in this one.
+The chance to shake it off isn’t great either, so unless you’ve got points burning a hole in your inventory there’s no point in this one.

 ### Conatus